Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Summary}

-We summarize quantitative empirical evidence from software companies and software engineering experiments that performed statistical tests regarding whether time pressure improves development efficiency and whether time pressure reduces development quality.
-For this we consider only papers that measured actual outcomes.
+We summarize quantitative empirical evidence from analysing software companies and software engineering experiments that performed statistical tests regarding whether time pressure improves development efficiency and whether time pressure reduces development quality.
+For this, we consider only papers that measured actual outcomes.
 Thus, we omit the results of questionnaire surveys.
-Development efficiency means that software development is faster in terms of the cycle time or effort or both, and in experiments, development efficiency means that effectiveness per time unit is faster: for example, more defects per hour are found.
+Development efficiency means that software development is faster in terms of the cycle time, or effort, or both.
+In experiments, development efficiency means that effectiveness per time unit is faster, \emph{e.g.}, more defects per hour are found.
 Quality reduction in company cases was often measured by the number of defects or customer satisfaction.
-In experiments, quality reduction, becomes effectiveness: for example, fewer defects are found in reviews, or less correct database queries are made.
+In experiments, quality reduction, becomes effectiveness, \emph{e.g.}, fewer defects are found in reviews, or less correct database queries are made.

 Table~\ref{tab:descriptives} shows the results.
-The ''+" sign means that the paper found an impact in the direction predicted in the column headings, that is, improved efficiency or reduced quality.
-The ''-" sign means the opposite, and ''U" sign means that some pressure results in the predicted impact, but too much pressure causes the opposite effect.
+The \emph{+} sign means that the paper found an impact in the direction predicted in the column headings, that is, improved efficiency or reduced quality.
+The \emph{-} sign means the opposite, and \emph{U} sign means that some pressure results in the predicted impact, but too much pressure causes the opposite effect.
 This inverted U-shape effect comes from the Yerkes-Dodson law which states that initial pressure improves performance while pressure increasing above a certain point reduces the performance.
 After the sign, we report the statistical significance from the paper.
-The statistical significances can originate from various statistical test, such as regression models, correlations, or t-tests, for example.
+The statistical significance can originate from various statistical tests, such as regression models, correlations, or t-tests.